Hike to Hot Water Spring Kheerganga, Himachal Pradesh

 - Rudra Naag Temple – 2 Kms from Nakthan

 Beyond Rudra Naag, the woods become dense and the trail becomes much steeper.
-After crossing the bridge at Rudra Naag, 3 kilometres ahead there are 1-2 more Shacks to munch on Maggie and Snacks.
+After crossing the bridge at Rudra Naag, 3 kilometers ahead there are 1-2 more Shacks to munch on Maggie and Snacks.

 The last part of the trek is a tough strenuous climb before you see an entry point to Kheerganga.

 The amazing landscapes, rock patterns, tree formations, waterfalls, and the alpine meadows bound you to stop everywhere and photoshoots them.